camunda/camunda-bpm-webapp/ui/cockpit/customScripts/diagramInteractions/README.md

 ========================================

 This example shows how you can achieve diagram interactions with custom plugins.
-Click on a activity in the BPMN diagram to apply a filter to the table.
+Click on an activity in the BPMN diagram to apply a filter to the table.

 Built and tested against Camunda BPM version `7.14.0-alpha2`.